 In the fully immersive world of virtual reality, The Bell Jar offers a liminal encounter with the soma and psychology of Other and Self; a translucent membrane between the seen and unseen at the thresholds of psychic encounters, surreal apparitions, epiphanies and dystopian dreams.
 Inside the virtual museum, two crystal-glass figures rise from a circular pedestal, they stand in parallel and perfect harmony.
 Autonomous and precarious, they lean-in to the point of breaking; they bow to one another but do not touch.
 Frozen in a balletic pas de deux, these figures crystallise the tension between yearning bodies, as if the real-world pandemic rules on physical distancing have infiltrated the virtual sphere.

-Secluded in the realm of virtual reality, The Bell Jar pays homage to a novel of the same name by Sylvia Plath, 'The Bell Jar' (1963).
-Navigating unpredictable and unknowable states of mind and being, Plath’s iconclastic work explores the soul and will of a free-thinking woman at the thresholds of autonomy, dependence and sanity in a patriarchal world.
+Secluded in an alternative reality designed around the Vitruvian principles that promote inter alia the perfect proportions of Renaissance Man, the elusive figures are locked in.
+The title references an inconoclastic novel, 'The Bell Jar' (1963), by Sylvia Plath.
+Navigating unpredictable and unknowable states of mind and being, Plath’s iconclastic work explores the soul and will of a free-thinking woman seeking autonomy, dependence and sanity.
 In this vein and beyond, the virtual sculpture engages and critiques invisible structural constraints while delivering euphoric avenues for escape and release.